stevewillcock/spoon-export-splitter/readme.md

 # spoon-export-splitter

 This is a simple scala program to extract the transforms and jobs from the XML file which is created by the Pentaho Data Integration "Tools -> Export Repository" action.
+Files are extracted into the same folder structure that was present in the repository.

-It will attempt to tidy up filenames, replacing spaces with underscores and changing CamelCase to snake_case.
+This will currently attempt to tidy up filenames, replacing spaces with underscores and changing CamelCase to snake_case (there's no option to disable this at the moment - I'll add one later).

 The easiest way to run this is with sbt: